datanav/docs/getting-started.rst

     :align: center
     :alt: Generic pipe concept

-Once you get the access from the Sesam team you'll get your own Dev Node card in the Dashboard.
+Once you get access to your requested private trial from the Sesam team you'll get a card for your requested node in the Dashboard.
+If wanted, you can change the name of the node in the 'Basics' section under 'Subscription'-settings.

 .. _getting-started-upload-config: